GAC Aion UT vs Kia K4

 Where the two diverge is in active safety technology.
 The GAC Aion UT packs more ADAS features with 8 out of 10 key systems fitted, compared to 5 in the Kia K4.

-Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control.
+Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
 Airbag count is 7 in the GAC Aion UT and 6 in the Kia K4.

 Feature Showdown